Shivelight/pOOBs4-buildroot/README.md

 - `core`: core functionality, increase when a new function is introduced.
 - `board`: total supported board, does not reset when `core` is incremented.
-- `patch`: incremented when core function or board specific bug fix is introduced.
+- `patch`: incremented when core function or board specific bug fix/change is introduced.

 ## Other Projects